kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

    Run this **./vendor/bin/phpunit --version** command to verify PHPUnit version.

    **Note:** 8.x version supported by drupal 9 if you are using drupal 8 install 7.x & this dependency **composer require --dev symfony/phpunit-bridge:^5.3**.
+If you face any issue related to phpunit-bridge install phpunit-bridge dependency in drupal 9 as well.

 4. **Install Code Coverage:** PHPUnit comes with a built-in code coverage tool, but to generate coverage reports, you'll need to install the PHP extension Xdebug.
 You can install it using apt by running the following command: